The honest version of Laravel vs Node.js

 Is Laravel dead in 2026?

-No, and the people who say so usually have not checked the numbers.
-Laravel is in the top three most-loved backend frameworks in the Stack Overflow Developer Survey.
-It is shipped in every major PHP shop, plus a growing share of SMB and agency work.
-It is getting bigger in 2026, not smaller.
+No, and the people who say so usually have not checked the data.
+Laravel sits in the top three most-loved backend frameworks in the 2025 Stack Overflow Developer Survey and ships in every major PHP shop, plus a growing share of SMB and agency work.
+It is bigger in 2026, not smaller.

 Is Node.js harder to maintain long-term than Laravel?

 Not inherently.
-Both frameworks require the same kinds of maintenance: security updates, dependency updates, and occasional major version upgrades.
-Node.js has more moving parts (more third-party packages) which means more to patch, but tooling (npm audit, Dependabot, Renovate) handles this well in 2026.
+Both frameworks need the same kinds of maintenance: security updates, dependency updates, occasional major version upgrades.
+Node.js has more moving parts (more third-party packages) which means more to patch, but tooling like npm audit, Dependabot, and Renovate handles this well in 2026.

 Should I just use Next.js and skip the backend choice entirely?